germal/OpenCVB/README.md

 fails in OpenCVB, it may be debugged in the PythonDebug project.
 Here are the steps to debug Python:

--   Open VB_Classes\\Python\\PythonDebug.pyproj a Visual Studio Python project.
+-   Open VB_Classes\\Python\\PythonDebug.pyproj in Visual Studio.

 -   Copy the failing Python script into the PythonDebug.py file, and run it.

-The Python script will be running in the same environment as it were invoked from OpenCVB except the Python debugger will be active.
+The Python script will be running in the same environment as if it were invoked from OpenCVB except the Python debugger will be active.

 **Visual Studio Debugging**